VeniceUnleashed/VEXT-Samples/nohavok/README.md

 | Operation 925 (XP2_Office) | Server crash |

 Other issues:
-- The client or server will sometimes crash when switching levels.
 - When setting an entity scale higher than `1.0`, the server crashes.
 - In some maps, it creates invisible collision boxes (might be related to scale).
 - On high-latency connections, the client will fail to receive the relevant data and get kicked after loading the level because of data mismatch.